aintnoBaka7227/aintnoBaka7227/README.md

 AI Developer Intern, DidgeNet Pty Ltd
 - Building an AI Application to support Indigenous Rangers gathering data better to support their habitats conservation and document for Government Audit

 Look below for more details on what I have built so far.

-Fun facts:
-I love "ball" sports: volley, basket, foot, and a die hard Chelsea fan.

 <!--
 **aintnoBaka7227/aintnoBaka7227** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.